davemlz/eemont/.ipynb_checkpoints/README-checkpoint.rst

 Features
 --------

-The following features are extended thorugh eemont:
+The following features are extended through eemont:

 .. code-block:: python